-Applications for the 2023 QE are will become available in January 2023.
+Applications for the 2024 QE will become available in January 2024.
 However, interested physicians must first complete and submit this webform to initiate the Alternate Pathway process with ABOG.
 After review of a physician’s submission, ABOG will determine approval of the physician’s ability to move to the next step toward certification by applying to take the QE.

 All QE applicants must meet requirements as detailed in the Qualifying Examination Bulletin for the year they plan to take the exam.

 View the Alternate Pathway to Certification policy for the complete list of standards for eligibility.
 FAQs are also available.
 Additionally, interested physicians can watch this brief video for an overview of this initiative.

 The Alternate Pathway to OB GYN certification only applies to graduates from OB GYN residency programs that are accredited by one of the following: